-Read below for more on what the ancients had to say about an endometriosis-like disease that was renamed countless times over the centuries – strangulation of the womb,furor uterinus, catamenialhemotocyles, hysteria – but whose constellation of symptoms remained essentially same for more than 4,000 years.
+Read below for more on what the ancients had to say about an endometriosis-like disease that had many names over the centuries, but whose constellation of symptoms remained essentially the same for nearly 4,000 years.

 Demons, witches, madhouses, and leeches

-Drs Camran, Farr and Ceana Nezhat’s recent medical review of history dating back nearly 4,000 years has found evidence of women with endometriosis-like symptoms being subjected to ghastly treatments involving leeches, straight-jackets, bloodletting, caustic chemical douches, genital mutilation, being hung upside down, surgical fatalities, and even accused of demonic possession and killed – all because their crippling yet invisible pain was so misunderstood by medicine and society alike.
+Drs Camran, Farr and Ceana Nezhat’s groundbreaking history of endometriosis article, “Endometriosis: ancient disease, ancient treatments”, was the first peer-reviewed article to explore the ancient history of endometriosis.
+Startling evidence found in medical documents dating back nearly 4,000 years revealed reports of women with endometriosis-like symptoms being subjected to ghastly treatments involving leeches, straight-jackets, bloodletting, caustic chemical douches, genital mutilation, being hung upside down, surgical fatalities, and even accused of demonic possession and killed – all because their crippling yet invisible pain was so misunderstood by medicine and society alike.

 Mad, immoral, or imagining it all